BonhamLab/hutlab_reproWF/nextflow/nextflow-tutorial.md

 With this in mind, the `main.nf` file in this directory has the start of a workflow setup for you.

-First, it uses an input "Channel",
+First, it uses an input "Channel factory" - this is an iterator that can run each sequence of tasks on each of the input files.
+Because we're using single-end files, we're using the `from_path` channel, which finds all files matching a given glob pattern, in this case, `*.fastq.gz`